jguadagno/intro-to-bootstrap/README.md

-Introduction to Twitter Bootstrap
+Introduction to Bootstrap
 =================================

-The demo site for my Introduction to Twitter Bootstrap talk.
+The demo site for my Introduction to Bootstrap talk.